thinknxg/project-plus/README.md

 https://your-site-url/projectit

-eg: if my site is https://example.com, the ProjectIT mobile app can be installed from https://example.com/projectit
+eg: if the site is https://example.com, the ProjectIT mobile app can be installed from https://example.com/projectit

-Go to this URL on your mobile browser (Chrome/Safari) and install the app.
+Go to this URL on the mobile browser (Chrome/Safari) and install the app.

 Note: Firefox does not support PWA installation unless you have a plugin.

 ## Android :

-On Android, you will get a prompt to install the app on this URL.
+On Android, there will be a prompt to install the app on this URL.
-If you do not see the prompt, tap on the hamburger menu (three dots), and tap on Install app from the list of options.
+If there is no prompt, tap on the hamburger menu (three dots), and tap on Install app from the list of options.
 Tap on Install, and wait for a few seconds.
 You will then be able to find the ProjectIT app in your applications.
 You can login to this app with your site credentials.